On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Introduction: Modelling fault slip

-Thus, a second set of models have been developed to catch the full slip dynamics, the wave propagation and the interactions with the off-fault medium during an earthquake.
-With these models, people have explored the effect of complex fault geometry and/or the effect of off-fault damage on seismic rupture.
+Thus,\add[review]{as oppose to seismic cycle codes}, a second set of models have been developed to catch the full slip dynamics, the wave propagation and the interactions with the off-fault medium during an earthquake.
+With these models, \change[review]{people}{researchers} have explored the effect of complex fault geometry and/or the effect of off-fault damage on seismic rupture.
 Some models treat the bulk as a solid linear-elastic material and prescribe a low-velocity zone around the fault to account for damage \citep[e.g.,][]{cappa2014off,Huang2014a}.
-Another set of models have explored the effect of spontaneous dynamic generation of off-fault deformation using a Mohr-Coulomb \citep[e.g.][]{andrews2005rupture,ben2005dynamic,Hok2010,Gabriel2013} or Drucker-Prager \citep[e.g.][]{templeton2008off,Ma2008,Dunham2011b,Johri2014} based plastic constitutive laws.
+Another set of models \change[review]{have}{has} explored the effect of spontaneous dynamic generation of off-fault deformation using a Mohr-Coulomb \citep[e.g.][]{andrews2005rupture,ben2005dynamic,Hok2010,Gabriel2013} or Drucker-Prager \citep[e.g.][]{templeton2008off,Ma2008,Dunham2011b,Johri2014} based plastic constitutive laws.
 Another class of models have treated off-fault damage as tensile cracks, using a stress- \citep{yamashita2000generation} or fracture-energy-based \citep{dalguer2003simulation} criterion. \citet{okubo2019dynamics} used a Finite Discrete Element Method (FDEM) that allows spontaneous nucleation and propagation of off-fault fracture network in a medium.
 These studies have provided a good insight on the effect of a fault zone structure on dynamic ruptures but the models do not account for the observed coseismic change of elastic properties in the bulk \citep{hiramatsu2005seismological,Brenguier2008,froment2014imaging} which also impacts the rupture dynamics.
-This can be achieved by using an homogenized damage mechanics based constitutive laws \citep[e.g.,][]{Lyakhovsky1997,bhat2012,Xu2014,thomas2017effect,thomas2018dynamic}.
+This can be achieved by using \change[review]{an}{a} homogenized damage mechanics based constitutive law\remove[review]{s} \citep[e.g.,][]{Lyakhovsky1997,bhat2012,Xu2014,thomas2017effect,thomas2018dynamic}.
 A vast majority of the investigations cited above are done under two-dimensional plane-strain conditions.